cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

    docker logs mosquitto
    ```

-6. If the container is running without any issues, then let's  start a shell inside the container to edit the `pwd.file` password file using `mosquitto_passwd` utility:
+6. If the container is running without any issues, then let's  start a shell inside the container to edit the `pwd.txt` password file using `mosquitto_passwd` utility:

    ```
    docker exec -it mosquitto /bin/sh